MayNuriel/CloudComputingEx2/README.md

 •	In addition, you can see an output example of "setup.sh" file in "output.txt". the "testing.bin" file is the one we used for the example of testing the enqueue endpoint.

-•	"FailureModes.docx" is a document detailing failure modes and how to deal with them if this was a real-world project.
+•	"FailureModes.txt" is a document detailing failure modes and how to deal with them if this was a real-world project.
-  Download it in order to read it.